-The School of Communication at the University of Northern Colorado guides and coordinates the programs of Communication Studies (COMM) and Journalism and Media Studies (JMS), formerly Journalism and Mass Communications.
+The School of Communication at the University of Northern Colorado guides and coordinates the programs of Communication Studies (COMM) and Journalism and Media Studies (JMS).
 Together, the programs emphasize written, oral, visual and aural communication theory, practice and professional career application within a liberal arts, value-based education.

 In tandem, the COMM and JMS programs reflect the critical, creative and interpretive dimensions of the humanities, as well as the empirical inquisitiveness and investigative strategies of the social sciences.
 Coupled with our programs’ commitments to career preparation, multicultural connections and life-long learning, the school seeks to embody the best of the college and university’s goals and mission.

 The UNC School of Communication recently rebranded the popular conference Society for the Interdisciplinary Study of Social Imagery (SISSI) as the Society for the Academic Study of Social Imagery (SASSI), which will now be hosted at UNC.

 Message from the Chair

 Welcome to the School of Communication at the University of Northern Colorado.
 The word “communication” comes to us from the Latin communicare, meaning “to impart or share.”
 That word stems from the more literal communis, (“to make common”), which is a combination of the roots com (“together”) and munia (“public duties”).
 The two disciplines which combine to create the School of Communication—Communication Studies and Journalism and Media Studies—have not strayed far from that original meaning.
 Together, the two programs seek to improve people’s ability to disseminate information, to create common meaning, and to foster effective message exchange for the common good.